yatriks/foundation-jekyll/_interviews/yelitsa-jean-charles.md

 He was wearing a suit, and you still killed him.
 So I don’t care if I’m wearing some baggy-ass jeans to my fucking knees.
 I don’t care if I have dreadlocks to my ass, I don’t care if I have war paint on my face.
 It doesn’t matter.
 Because guess what?
 No amount of respectability politics will stop someone from calling me a nigger or disrespecting me or viewing me as less than.
 It’s not gonna happen, so you can stop with all that.

 Look at the Million Man March.
 Hundreds of thousands of Black people, peacefully gathering, like they asked us to.
 Y’all didn’t see *any* media coverage.
 No media coverage.
 Y’all didn’t see us like, “Look at how peaceful those Black people are.
 That’s exactly what we want: quiet and respectful, so that maybe we can consider your feelings.”
 But once CVS burns down—nonstop coverage.
 “Why are they looting their own communities?”.
 But nonstop coverage of that fucking CVS.
 Thousands of Black people peacefully protesting, like you told us to, and guess what we don’t hear?
 One.
 Word.
 So if one more person tells me, “Well, you know what?
 Maybe you guys should peacefully protest—” We did that!
 And look what happened.

+>No amount of respectability politics will stop someone from calling me a nigger or disrespecting me or viewing me as less than.

 I think the difference is that we no longer care about respectability politics because the Civil Rights movement proved that respectability doesn’t matter.
 They don’t *have* respect for us.
 You can’t ask for respect when there is none to give.
 You can’t ask someone to care about your life.
 They either do or they don’t.